The Big Data Analytics: An Incremental Improvement or a Transformational Change, TEES Smart Grid Center Webinar

 IEEE Big Data Webinar

-Dr. Mladen Kezunovic, Regents professor and director of the Texas A&M University Smart Grid Center will be holding a webinar on Thursday, April 13th, 2017.
-The webinar, “Big Data Applications in Smart Grids: Benefits and Challenges” will take place from 1:00-2:00 p.m.
+Dr. Mladen Kezunovic, Regents professor and director of the Texas A&M University Smart Grid Center held a webinar on Thursday, April 13th, 2017.
+The webinar, “Big Data Applications in Smart Grids: Benefits and Challenges” took place from 1:00-2:00 p.m.
 ET.
-The focus of this webinar is on different BD sources in the utility industry that range from field measurements obtained by substation/feeder intelligent electronic devices, to specialized commercial and/or government/state databases: weather data of different types, lightning detection data, seismic data, fire detection data, electricity market data, vegetation and soil data, etc.
+The focus of this webinar was on different BD sources in the utility industry that range from field measurements obtained by substation/feeder intelligent electronic devices, to specialized commercial and/or government/state databases: weather data of different types, lightning detection data, seismic data, fire detection data, electricity market data, vegetation and soil data, etc.